Lindsey Stirling

-Early life
+Early life and childhood

 Stirling is the middle child of three daughters of Stephen and Diane Stirling.
 Stirling describes her childhood as being raised in a modest household and stated "I would not trade my humble childhood years for anything else."
 Due to her family's financial limitations, her parents could only afford to find a violin teacher who would give her half lessons.
-Although they were told by instructors that "a child isn't going to learn how to play in 15 minutes a week", her parents persisted, and at the age of five she began taking violin lessons.
+Although they were told by instructors that "a child isn't going to learn how to play in 15 minutes a week", her parents persisted, and at the age of five, she began taking violin lessons.

 Living in Gilbert, Arizona, Stirling attended Greenfield Junior High, and at age sixteen, Stirling attended Mesquite High School and joined four friends in a rock band called Stomp on Melvin.
 As part of her experience with the group, Stirling wrote a solo violin rock song, and her performance helped her to win the state title of Arizona's Junior Miss and claim the Spirit Award in the America's Junior Miss Finals competition.
 Stirling was also a member of Charley Jenkins Band for about a year.

-From a young age, Stirling had a fascination for dance, and desired to take both dancing and violin lessons.
+From a young age, Stirling had a fascination for dance and desired to take both dancing and violin lessons.
 In an interview with NewMediaRockstars, she said, "...ever since I was a kid, I've always wished that I could dance, but my parents said, 'You [can] choose violin or you [can] choose dance, but we can't afford both', and I chose violin.
 So this is kind of a fulfillment – it's funny to say, but this is something I've always wanted to do."